pwntester/ysoserial.net/README.md

 	(*) TransactionManagerReenlist (Generates payload for the TransactionManager.Reenlist method) (*) ViewState (Generates a ViewState using known MachineKey parameters)

+Note: Machine authentication code (MAC) key modifier is not being used for LosFormatter in ysoserial.net.
+Therefore, LosFormatter (base64 encoded) can be used to create ObjectStateFormatter payloads.

 Usage: ysoserial.exe [options]
 Options:
   -p, --plugin=VALUE         The plugin to be used.